-This year is likely to be a bit different with life being so unpredictable at the moment.
 It’s a great opportunity to learn a few simple hacks to help us be more flexible around food, helping to create a little more calm while keeping an eye on our pennies and our planet too.

 Did you know: *The greenhouse gas emissions associated with a year's worth of potatoes thrown away from UK homes is capable of melting almost 1 million square meters of Arctic Ice!
 Spare a thought for polar bears who rely on Arctic ice to hunt for food to see them through the warmer months.

 Top tips on how to stay food savvy:

 - There's no need for over-buying food - Supermarkets will be open for most days in December – they generally only close for the bank holidays.

 - Consider the edible life of the food you are buying and the space you realistically have for keeping it fresh.

 - Limit the ‘buy just in case we need it’ food for food you fancy during the week ahead – rather than three weeks ahead.
 It’s often these ‘just in case’ foods that we don’t eat in time and chuck in the bin.

 - Check what food you already have in your home – find easy ways to help you remember what you’ve got so that you can use this up first and avoid doubling up on food you already have.

 - Eat me first shelf – why not use the top shelf in your fridge for food that is close to the end of its edible life?
 Use this food to make simple lunches or tasty snacks.

 - Shelfie – take a quick photo of what’s in your fridge and cupboards to remind you what you already have just before you pop to the shops.